 Surviving Florida’s Severe Weather

-- The National Weather Service has some handy expert advice about lightening safety on their website here.
+- The National Weather Service has some handy expert advice about lightning safety.

 Dealing with Florida’s Heavy Rains

-- Florida Highway Safety and Motor Vehicles have some tips for safe driving during our heavy rainstorms here.
+- Florida Highway Safety and Motor Vehicles have some tips for safe driving during our heavy rain storms.

 Braving Florida’s High Winds

-- Check out the United States Coast Guard boating safety tips and wind warnings here.
+- Check out the United States Coast Guard boating safety tips and wind warnings.

 Dodging Florida Tornadoes

-- The NOAA (National Oceanic & Atmospheric Administration) offers some great tornado safety advice here.
+- The NOAA (National Oceanic & Atmospheric Administration) offers some great tornado safety advice.

-- You can check out my Hurricane Prepping for Families blog post here to read more.
+- You can check out my Hurricane Prepping for Families blog post to find out more.